Rochdale Care Organisation - Senior Leadership Team

 Clare Nott 2021.png

-Kay Miller began her professional journey in healthcare after leaving Royton and Crompton High School, completing a pre-nursing course at Margaret Ashton College in Harpurhey in 1990.
+Kay began her professional journey in healthcare after leaving Royton and Crompton High School, completing a pre-nursing course at Margaret Ashton College in Harpurhey in 1990.

 She then trained at the Royal Oldham Hospital School of Nursing, where she qualified as a Registered General Nurse in 1993.